zengxiaofei/HapHiC/README.md

 ![](./images/HapHiC1.png)

-HapHiC is an allele-aware scaffolding tool that uses Hi-C data to scaffold haplotype-resolved genome assemblies into chromosome-scale pseudomolecules.
+HapHiC is an allele-aware scaffolding tool that uses Hi-C data to scaffold haplotype-phased genome assemblies into chromosome-scale pseudomolecules.
 Unlike [ALLHiC](https://github.com/tangerzhang/ALLHiC), another allele-aware scaffolder, HapHiC can achieve this without the need for reference genomes.
 Our evaluations indicate that HapHiC outperforms other Hi-C scaffolding tools with higher tolerance to low contig N50, low Hi-C sequencing depth, and various types of assembly errors.
 Additionally, HapHiC is super-fast and also suitable for haplotype-collapsed diploid and allopolyploid genome assemblies.

 **Features:**